Anatoliuss/UAE-option-prediction/README.md

 * Boyle, P.P.
 (1977). *Options: A Monte Carlo Approach*.
 Journal of Financial Economics, 4(3).
 * Glasserman, P. (2003). *Monte Carlo Methods in Financial Engineering*.
 Springer.

+Data for the project was taken from Yahoo!
+Finance